IntelliTraceAI/sense-detection/README.md

 ## ©️ License

-Detected AI is excited to offer two different licensing options.
+IntelliTraceAI is excited to offer two different licensing options.

 - **Enterprise License**: Ideal for commercial use, this license allows for the integration of Ultralytics software and AI models into commercial products without the open-source requirements of AGPL-3.0.